Japanese Milk Bread

 - Milk powder – This bread is often referred to as milk bread because it has whole milk and milk powder.

-Japanese milk bread recipe
+Step-by-step: Japanese milk bread recipe

 Tangzhong

-Pro tip - It is very important to make sure you have no lumps as these will be difficult to remove from the dough. - Place the saucepan over medium heat and cook this mixture for 2 to 3 minutes.
+Pro tip – It is very important to make sure you have no lumps, as these will be difficult to remove from the dough. - Place the saucepan over medium heat and cook this mixture for 2 to 3 minutes.
 Keep stirring constantly to prevent lumps.

-Pro tip - Keep it on medium-low heat.
+Pro tip – Keep it on medium-low heat.
 At first, the mixture will take a while to thicken, but then it does get thicker quickly.
-So, keep a close eye and take it off just when it reaches almost paste consistency similar to a pudding. - Take it off the heat and transfer it into a small bowl or plate.
+So, keep a close eye and take it off just when it reaches almost a paste consistency similar to a pudding. - Take it off the heat and transfer it to a small bowl or plate.
 Cover and let cool to almost room temperature.
 Make sure the plastic touches the surface of the tangzhong to prevent skin.

-Pro tip - Removing from the hot pan will prevent it from cooking further as we don't want it to get lumpy.
+Pro tip – Removing from the hot pan will prevent it from cooking further, as we don’t want it to get lumpy.

 Dough

-- Yeast mixture - In a bowl of a stand mixer with the dough hook attachment - add the lukewarm milk (no warmer than 110 F) and the yeast.
+- Yeast mixture – In a bowl of a stand mixer with the dough hook attachment, add the lukewarm milk (no warmer than 110°F) and the yeast.
 Combine well with a whisk.
 Then, add the sugar, milk powder, egg, and cooled tangzhong.

 - Combine – Add the flour and salt.
 Turn the mixer on medium-high speed for 2 to 3 minutes until all the flour is well incorporated.

-Pro-tip - avoid the temptation to add more flour.
-We want soft, light, and fluffy rolls, and this is only possible when the dough is soft, elastic, yet slightly sticky
+Pro tip – Avoid the temptation to add more flour.
+We want soft, light, and fluffy rolls, and this is only possible when the dough is soft, elastic, yet slightly sticky.

-- Bowl - When the dough is soft and shiny, but still slightly sticky shape it into a ball.
-Place the dough in an oiled bowl seam side down.
+- Bowl – When the dough is soft and shiny, but still slightly sticky, shape it into a ball.
+Place the dough in an oiled bowl, seam side down.
 Coat the surface with oil to prevent drying.
 Cover with a clean kitchen cloth or plastic wrap.

-- Rise - Leave in a warm place.
-Let rise for 60 to 90 minutes until doubles in volume.
+- Rise – Leave in a warm place.
+Let it rise for 60 to 90 minutes until it doubles in volume.

-Pro tip - In winter, you may need 90 minutes or more.
+Pro tip – In winter, you may need 90 minutes or more.
 But in summer, the dough may double in 45 minutes.
-If you can't attend to it at that moment, de-gas, reshape, and let double in volume again.
+If you can’t attend to it at that moment, degas, reshape, and let it double in volume again.

-Pro tip - At this point, there is no need for additional flour.
-So use a light dusting of flour. - Divide - Using a dough scraper divide this log into three portions and then each of those portions into 3 again.
+Pro tip – At this point, there is no need for additional flour.
+So use a light dusting of flour. - Divide – Using a dough scraper, divide this log into three portions and then each of those portions into 3 again.
 This should give you 9 dinner rolls.

-Pro tip - The odd number 9 is because we are using a square baking pan.
-You can also divide into 8 medium or 12 small rolls, using an 8-inch round or rectangle sheet pan.
+Pro tip – The odd number 9 is because we are using a square baking pan.
+You can also divide into 8 medium or 12 small rolls, using an 8-inch round or rectangular sheet pan.

 How to shape dinner rolls

-- Shape - Hold each piece of dough in your hand and gather all the seams together.
-Pinch the seams at the bottom then place the ball on a non-flour surface while still holding it in your hand.
+- Shape – Hold each piece of dough in your hand and gather all the seams together.
+Pinch the seams at the bottom, then place the ball on a non-flour surface while still holding it in your hand.

 - Loosen the grip on the dough and roll it back and forth into a tight circle against the work surface.
 You will feel the dough become tight and smooth.

-Pro tip - The goal is to create a tight, smooth ball.
-If you overdo the rolling, you will rip the top surface which will give a rough, not smooth roll.
+Pro tip – The goal is to create a tight, smooth ball.
+If you overdo the rolling, you will rip the top surface, which will give a rough, not smooth roll.

 Proof and bake